-“A humectant is a water-attracting ingredient used in skin care to draw moisture to the skin,” says Dr. Blair Murphy-Rose, a board-certified dermatologist based in New York City.
-She explains that humectants can get this moisture from deeper layers of the skin or from the environment around you, which is why the category can be especially beneficial during the humid summer.
+“A humectant is a water-attracting ingredient used in skincare to draw moisture to the skin,” says Dr. Blair Murphy-Rose, a board-certified dermatologist based in New York City.
+She explains that humectants can get this moisture from deeper layers of the skin or from your surrounding environment, which is why the ingredient category can be especially beneficial during the summer when it’s more humid.

 But what happens during the colder months when your skin is dehydrated and the air lacks humidity — are humectants still useful?
-Here, Dr. Murphy-Rose explains how to get the most out of humectants in drier climates and seasons.
+Ahead, Dr. Murphy-Rose breaks down how to get the most out of humectants in drier climates and seasons.

 How Humectants Work

 “By applying a humectant to the dehydrated outermost layer of skin, the stratum corneum, we can pull water from the environment and the deeper skin layers, and then redirect it to the stratum corneum where we want it,” says Dr. Murphy-Rose.

 One of the most common humectants is hyaluronic acid, which is one of Dr. Murphy-Rose’s favorite skincare ingredients.
 Other humectants often found in skincare products include glycerin, propylene glycol and vitamin B5 or panthenol.
 Aloe vera, honey and lactic acid all have humectant properties as well.

 How to Get the Most Out of Humectants in the Winter